groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/java/metadata/author/ppt.md

       gisthash: "e3926608f913f15d261b194084c179dd"
       gistfile: "RedactAuthorMetadata.java"

-    - title_left: "Remove PPT Metadata in Java"
+    - title_left: "Remove Author Metadata in Java"
       content_left: |
         You can replace all or specific metadata in the document with empty (blank or minimal) values using EraseMetadataRedaction class.
 Following code shows how you can filter and then remove a metadata property from a PPT document.The example below blanks out all properties of the document: